 Every few weeks we have a Godly Play story for the whole community during the reflection time.
 This is an opportunity for intergenerational sharing and wondering together.

 Youth groups meet every other Friday, 6:00 – 9:00pm.
 Junior Youth (grades 4-7) meet one week, Senior Youth (grades 8-12) meets the alternate week.
 Both groups begin with a simple supper and prayer, then the program may include games and activities, spiritual formation, conversations, excursions (to other church groups or events around the city), guest speakers or special projects together.
 Three retreats happen annually for senior youth members, on the Thanksgiving, Family Day and May long weekends.

 Confirmation classes run annually for youth in their early teenage years to explore a wide range of theological questions and decide if they would like to be confirmed.
 Please see the weekly notes in the bulletin’s “Chronicle” or sign up for weekly email updates for a schedule and details about current youth programming.

 WEEKLY EMAIL UPDATES

 Anne Kessler is the Cathedral’s Children, Youth, and Family Ministries Coordinator.
 She sends out regular emails with information about what’s going on for children, young people and families at the Cathedral.
 The emails are aimed specifically at families, including families with nursery-aged children.
+They include information about youth programs, children’s church, confirmation classes, youth retreats, summer camps, family gatherings, interesting events around the city, and more.
 If you would like to receive these e-mails, just send a message to Anne at firstname.lastname@example.org.